sam101/MassImageConverter/README.md

 How to Build
 -------------

-You will need Qt (>= 4) to build the game.
+You will need Qt (>= 4) to build the program.
 You can found it at Nokia's website (http://qt.nokia.com).

 You will also need "imagemagick".